jasonn85/lightbot/README.md

 ## Configuration options

 ### Colors
-Options for colors accept strings in any of the following formats:
+Configuration options for colors accept strings in any of the following formats:
 * [CSS3 color name](http://www.w3.org/TR/css3-color/#svg-color), such as "purple" or "sandybrown"
 * Hex color codes, including "#FFFFFF" "#FFF" "123456"
 * RGB colors as numbers 0-255